Web applications expose resource URLs and handle requests for

 Civilian uses a more implicit approach: It scans the controller classes of an application and builds the resource

 tree using naming conventions and annotations within the controllers.

 Before we explain how this works we complicate things a little bit and introduce path parameters.

-From the applications perspective, it is tempting to interpret an URL as function, a request as function call, and
+From the applications perspective, it is tempting to interpret an URL as a function, a request as a function call, and

-request parameters as function arguments.
-For example in the following URL the id parameter could contain a database id for
+URL parameters arguments to the function.
+For example in the following URL the id parameter could specify a database id of

 a customer entity, and the sample request would therefore return a HTML page showing data of customer 1345:

 Contrary to that view the concept of semantic or clean URLs